Why Energy Efficiency in HVAC Is Important for Earth Day

 How can you tell how much energy your HVAC system is currently using?

-In addition to SEER, you can also look at the AFUE rating of your furnace.
-AFUE, or Annual Fuel Utilization Efficiency, measures how much of the fuel your furnace needs is actually converted into heat for your home.
+In addition to SEER, you should also look at the AFUE rating of your furnace.
+AFUE, or Annual Fuel Utilization Efficiency, is a measure of how much of the fuel your furnace needs is actually converted into heat for your home.
 The higher the AFUE rating, the more efficient your furnace is.

 How much money can you save by upgrading to a new system?

-For a new furnace, the Department of Energy estimates that an AFUE rating of 90% could save you up to 30% on your heating costs.
+For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% can save you up to 30% on your heating costs.